 I’ve never actually seen the Northern Lights so the idea of a glass igloo in Finland seems pretty extraordinary to me.
 I wonder what kinds of dreams one has in these thermal glass huts at the Hotel Kakslauttanen. [via Home Esthetics]

-Vicki DaSilva uses tube lamps to create photography based on light graffiti.
+From Moco Art: Vicki DaSilva uses tube lamps to create photography based on light graffiti.
 DaSilva uses this medium to create site-specific installations loaded with socio-political commentary.
 The single frame time exposure light paintings are made by moving the lamps either by hand or along tracks to create fields of light.
-Her current show of work, Reverb, features photos based in an abandoned silk factory.
-The photo above is in reference to the Chinese artist/activist, the pale yellow a nod to the Jasmine Revolution.
+Her current show of… Continue reading Never Sorry by Vicki Dasilva

 Although I don’t do it as much as I used to, I still love writing in cafes.
 I enjoyed this story from Web Urbanist on cafes around the world with uber cool design.
 Pictured here is the East Beach Cafe in Littlehampton, UK.
 Check out the other dozen here.